NxPKG/khulnasoft-docs/content/dns/zone-setups/full-setup/setup.md

 2. Remove your existing authoritative nameservers.

-3. Add the nameservers provided by Cloudflare.
+3. Add the nameservers provided by Khulnasoft.
 If their names are not **copied exactly**, your DNS will not resolve correctly.

   {{<details header="Provider-specific instructions">}}